Malcolm Atkin Military Research

 The main influence in creating Britain’s guerrilla movement (that first became the SIS Section D Home Defence Scheme and then the War Office Auxiliary Units) were the plans made by Polish Intelligence to meet the anticipated German invasion.
 In May 1939 Colin Gubbins, recently recruited to MI(R), visited Poland where he reported a ‘natural aptitude of the Polish people, both men and women, for guerrilla activities of all kinds, fostered by the national spirit during a century of oppression by Russia and Germany.’
 Polish Intelligence had just begun to put in place their scheme for guerrilla warfare and on 24 July Major Charaskiewicz, the head of the new Polish guerrilla organisation, met MI(R) and Section D in London.
 Charaskiewicz explained his methodology of creating small patrols of 3 – 7 men along the Polish – German border, organised in groups of 7 – 25 patrols; they would allow their location to be overrun and would then carry out their pre-designated sabotage.
 Weapons and explosives had already been cached for their use.
 There was a parallel organisation of larger partisan bands of up to 15 men, who would carry out raids across the Polish – Slovakian frontiers and behind German lines.
 800 men, so far, had been put through a week-long training course.
 It may be noted that this early Polish guerrilla organisation did not survive the enemy blitzkrieg - the Auxiliary Units were similarly not expected to survive an invasion of Britain.

-Any assessment on how prepared Britain might be for guerrilla warfare would then very much depend on when one chose to believe invasion might have happened - making difficult a direct comparison with the situation with other countries who were invaded in May 1940.
+Any assessment on how prepared Britain might be for guerrilla warfare would then very much depend on when that might have happened - making difficult a direct comparison with the situation with other countries who were actually invaded in May 1940.
 The Chiefs of Staff regarded June 1940 as being the most dangerous period but at that point Britain’s readiness for guerrilla warfare was minimal.
 It is to the credit of Laurence Grand that, while he waited for the War Office to take action he quickly formed the civilian Home Defence Scheme and began organising cells and distributing arms dumps across the country.
 At perhaps the time of greatest danger of invasion it would have been a miscellany XII Corps Observation Unit in the south east, Grand’s rushed, sometimes chaotic, organisation over the rest of the country and the students of Tom Wintringham's Home Guard School at Osterley that would provide the basis for guerrilla warfare in Britain.
 Significantly, the emphasis in the HDS was on providing materials that could, if necessary, be easily concealed or replenished after occupation rather than relying on service supplies (as in the Auxiliary Units).
-The main tactic would be arson, as had recently been demonstrated by the Bergen resistance group in Norway (a shadowy group raised in late 1939 with the assistance of SIS snd which probably became the Branengruppe).

 Britain's preparations evolved from 1940 to 1942.
-It is often forgotten that the Auxiliary Units were not a national organisation but were essentially a coastal operation to help oppose the initial landings, a contraction from the earlier nationwide concepts of the SIS Home Defence Scheme and Section VII.
+It is often forgotten that the Auxiliary Units were not a national organisation but were essentially a coastal operation to support the army oppose the initial landings by interrupting lines of communication and supply - different from the earlier nationwide concepts of the SIS Home Defence Scheme and Section VII.
 There is a temptation to believe that well-armed Auxiliary Units appeared fully-formed in June 1940 with its later system of 8-man patrols in hidden operational bases and a separate intelligence wing linked with short-range wireless.
-It took until mid-August 1940 for the system of hidden patrols to be decided upon and weaponry to begin to be supplied.
+This assumption was encouraged by such statements from the first CO, Colin Gubbins when, after the war he explained ‘Time was the essence … at the shortest we had six weeks before a full scale invasion could be launched ; if we were lucky we might have until October.’
+Rather than an immediate whirlwind of activity, it actually took until mid-August 1940 for the system of hidden patrols to be decided upon and only after that did significant weaponry begin to be supplied.
 Until then Gubbins, despite his reputation as a guerrilla ‘expert’, had struggled to find an effective methodology.
 In the earliest iteration the Auxiliary Units were intended primarily as guides to the original army commando units - the Independent Companies.
-The Auxiliary Units, however, provided a cheaper alternative - although the attached army Scout Sections, now often forgotten, may well have been the key strategic element.
-A major problem with the Home Guard-based patrols was that they did not have a wireless connection to army commands and could not be re-tasked to meet the changing strategic needs The intelligence wing of the Special Duties Branch had no link to the operation patrols and did not get its wireless sets until 1941 – even then there is doubt that the technology of the network would have survived more than a few days of the blitzkrieg.
+The Auxiliary Units, however, provided a cheaper alternative - although the attached army Scout Sections (which did not appear until November) may well have been considered the key strategic element.
+A major problem with the Home Guard-based patrols was that they never had a wireless connection to army commands and could not be re-tasked to meet the changing strategic needs.
+The intelligence wing of the Special Duties Branch had no link to the operation patrols and did not get its wireless sets until 1941 – even then there is doubt that the technology of the network would have survived more than a few days of the blitzkrieg.
 In 1940 the crude system of 'runners' passing intelligence on military movements through enemy lines envisaged for both the HDS and SDB was impractical in the fast-moving blitzkrieg.
 Instead it was the modern, wireless-equipped, 'Phantom units' of the army would instead have had the prime responsibility for collecting battlefield intelligence.
 It was not until 1942 that the structured SDB system was fully complete and by then the chances of it realistically being used in an invasion had passed.

-The study of Auxiliary Units history has relied heavily on the reminiscences of surviving veterans but this has led to a reluctance to cast aside established myths and make a more objective assessment of the organisation.
-1940, far from the highly trained saboteurs of rose-tinted legend, systematic training for the Auxiliary Units operational patrols did not get properly underway until late August and was by no means complete by the end of the expected invasion season.
-Despite the hyperbole, other than the explosives supplied by SIS and pistols, they were equipped much as the rest of the Home Guard, See HERE for a summary of the chronology of Auxiliary Units weapons supply in their wider context.
+The study of Auxiliary Units history has relied heavily on the reminiscences of surviving veterans, whose chronology of events has sometimes been vague or compressed, and this has also led to a reluctance to cast aside established romantic myths and make a more objective assessment of the organisation.
+In 1940, far from the well-equipped and highly-trained saboteurs of rose-tinted legend, equipping and systematic training for the Auxiliary Units operational patrols did not get properly underway until late August 1940 and was by no means complete by the end of the expected invasion season.
+Despite the hyperbole, other than the explosives supplied by SIS and pistols, they were equipped much as the rest of the Home Guard.
+See HERE for a summary of the chronology of Auxiliary Units weapons supply in their wider context.
 They did not receive the P17 rifle, BAR or Thompson before the Home Guard, or the very first plastic explosives and time pencils!
-It was their pistols (typically a .38 calibre US revolver or a .32 automatic) which set them apart as something special but even here, delivery did not commence until late August 1940 and the training officer Nigel Oxenden later maintained (1944 draft official history) that the ammunition followed much later.
+One of the reasons for delay is that with an initial expectancy that their life span would be only a few days, it was not considered worth expenditure beyond their explosives and incendiaries for what was essentially considered a suicidal role.
+There was even a ban on supplying them with expensive arms until the end of August.
+It was their pistols (typically a .38 calibre US revolver or a .32 automatic) which set them apart as something special but even here, delivery did not commence until September 1940 and the Training Officer Nigel Oxenden later maintained (1944 draft official history) that the ammunition followed much later.
 An official issue of knives too only began to arrive from late August and in 1940 were the cheapest sheath knives the War Office could find.
-Some of the P17 rifles were not issued until October.
-It is salutary to remember that by the end of September 1940 and the abandonment of German plans for invasion at least in that year, the Osterley Home Guard School, probably secretly supported by Section D, had trained more prospective guerrillas than did the Auxiliary Units courses at Coleshill, with the advantage that some of the Osterley students then went home to establish local training schools.
+The P17 rifles began to be issued from 8 August (although they were immediately considered unsuitable for the role) and some patrols did not receive them until October.
+The BARs also were not distributed until September.
+It is salutary to consider that by the end of September 1940 and the abandonment of German plans for invasion (at least in that year), the Osterley Home Guard School, had trained more prospective guerrillas than did the Auxiliary Units courses at Coleshill (which only began on 22 August).
+There was also the advantage that some of the Osterley students then went home to establish local training schools and widen the cadre of potential guerrillas.
+Scottish Intelligence Officer for the Auxiliary Units, Eustace Maxwell, for one, believed the training provided at Osterley was better than that provided at the time for the Auxiliary Units.

-Section VII too were affected by the declining threat of invasion, although its weapons dumps were maintained into 1944.
-However, as part of the original deal made with MI5 to allow them to operate within Britain, Section VII had another secret function and quietly monitored the local populace looking for any evidence of ‘fifth column’ and reporting ‘loose talk’.
+Section VII's weapons dumps were maintained into 1944.
+However, as part of the original deal made with MI5 to allow them to operate within Britain, they had another secret function and quietly monitored the local populace looking for any evidence of ‘fifth column’ and reporting ‘loose talk’.
 The SDB of the Auxiliary Units also shared this delicate internal security role, which was considered by some at the time to be the most important function of the Auxiliary Units and a key reason for its survival - as well as another good reason to keep the secret of their existence!

 Civilian Polish Resistance fighter with Blyskawica ('Lightning') sub-machine gun.
 This Polish copy of the Sten gun was made in secret factories during the occupation.